-We are living in an age of rapid technological changes, scientific advancement – an Information Age – in which we have access to more Bible study tools, history and critical thinking, yet ignorance and deception seems to be more entrenched.
+We are living in an age of rapid technological changes, scientific advancement – an Information Age.
+We have access to more Bible study tools, historical records and critical works, yet ignorance and deception seems to be more entrenched.

 “I am an agent from the 3rd heavens! … We penetrate through the earth [and] bring you to the devil through [the] Internet.
 Have you not seen us before?
 Don’t you hear people like Beyonce, Rihanna, Jay Z, all of them … they are worshipping us … I am Baphomet, yes!
 The god of the Illuminati, that is what I am … Jay Z is our king.”

 “We command the spirit of Illuminati, perish! in the name of Jesus!
 We break all the Illuminati network in Nigeria!”
-The congregation replied with a loud “amen!”
+The congregation replied with a loud “Amen!”

-You’d have to be gullible to a certain degree to believe this.
-Unfortunately, in some church circles today, once you claim to be an ex-Baphomet, a reincarnated Michael Jackson, or an alien from the 7th heaven, the congregation will loll out their tongues at whatever you say.
+Unfortunately in some church circles today, once you claim to be an ex-Baphomet, a reincarnated Michael Jackson, or an alien from the 7th heaven, the congregation will loll out their tongues at whatever you say.
 You can even crank out a DVD and earn a fortune.
 We are just as prone to falsehood as those in the 16th century, and this is not restricted to Africa.

-I once read about how hundreds of people rushed to pray to an “image of Mary” that appeared on a bridge pillar in Chicago.
+I once read about how hundreds of people rushed to pray to an “image of Mary” that supposedly appeared on a bridge pillar in Chicago.
 The “image” was actually a salt stain on the concrete.
 Truly, there are natural limits to everything except human stupidity.
 Something in our fallen nature always wants us to think we have found a truth that others have never found, and makes us feel “superior” for discovering it.
 It worked in Eden and it still works today.

 Hebrews 5:14 says: “But solid food is for the mature, who because of practice have their senses trained to discern good and evil.”